jpdias/node-red-contrib-self-healing/README.md

 ### :package: threshold-check

 Checks for reading (value) sanity (e.g. checks if the reading is between the sensor possible output values).

+### :package: heartbeat

+Provides a heartbeat probe for MQTT and HTTP.
+For HTTP an endpoint must be provided, for MQTT an `MQTT in` node should be connected.

 ## Todo Nodes